next-step/kotlin-racingcar/README.md

 - [x] Print car name before printing its movement
 - [x] Print winner after printing state of each car's movement
 - [x] Check edge case and fix errors

+## Step5 - Refactoring

+- [x] Call view layer only once for response
+- [x] Make variables public if they have getter